Love Lost (album)

-Love Lost is a studio album, released on June 11, 1959, by jazz vocal and instrumental group The Four Freshmen.
-Released at the height of their fame, the album is now considered a "vintage" recording.
+Love Lost is a studio album by the American vocal group the Four Freshmen, released on May 4, 1959.
+Issue at the height of their fame, the album is now considered a "vintage" recording.
 In the same year, The Four Freshmen won both the Metronome and Playboy polls as top jazz vocal group.

 The album was reissued in 1998 on a double CD with Voices in Love.